Online Customer ServicesGet a faster response from a member of our team.

 That support includes help finding local pharmacies that stock your medications, connecting you with English-speaking health professionals and support with confirming prescriptions.

 Your holiday is a chance to rest your body and mind.
-But cancer can make you more vulnerable to infections and complications and we’re here to help if you have a medical emergency that means you have to cancel or cut your trip short.
+But cancer can make you more vulnerable to infections and complications and we’re here to help if you have a medical emergency that means you have to cut your trip short.

 We’ll provide: